biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/peggo.md

 Please note that the default keyring backend is `file` and that, as such, peggo will try to locate keys on disk by default.

-To use the default injectived key configuration, you should set the keyring path to the home directory of your injectived node, e.g. `~/.injectived`.
+To use the default biyaliquidd key configuration, you should set the keyring path to the home directory of your biyaliquidd node, e.g. `~/.biyaliquidd`.

 You can also read more about the Cosmos Keyring setup [here](https://docs.cosmos.network/v0.46/run-node/keyring.html).